IrrelevantX/vRJMS/README.md

 ## Dependencies

 In order to run the code, Python's PyYAML framework must be installed.
 This can be done with the pip package installer by typing `pip install pyyaml`.
+Also, for the graphs to work, matplotlib module must be installed as well (`pip install matplotlib`).
 Full code dependencies can be found in the **environment.yml** file which has been exported from the miniconda package manager and can be used locally with the `conda env create -f environment.yml` command.